LorenEteval/Xray-core-python/README.md

 ## Source Code Modification

-This repository, including the package that distributes to pypi, contains [Xray-core](https://github.com/XTLS/Xray-core) source code that's been modified to build the binding and specific API.
-If without explicitly remark, the version of this package corresponds to the version of the origin source code tag, so the binding will have full features as the original go distribution will have.
-And due to its backward compatibility, there's no plan to generate bindings for older release of Xray-core.
+This repository—including the package distributed on PyPI—contains source code from Xray-core, which has been modified to build Python bindings and expose a specific API.
+Unless otherwise noted, the version of this package aligns with the corresponding tag of the original source code, ensuring that the binding provides the same full feature set as the official Go distribution.
+Due to Xray-core's backward compatibility, there are no plans to generate bindings for older releases.

-To make installation of this package easier, I didn't add the original [Xray-core](https://github.com/XTLS/Xray-core) source code as a submodule.
-To track what modifications have been made to the source code, you can compare it with the same version under Python binding and corresponding go repository.
+To simplify installation, the original Xray-core source code is not included as a submodule.
+To track the modifications made, you can compare the Python binding's source code against the corresponding version in the upstream Go repository.

 ## Tested Platform